Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Model's Implementation at Yahoo

-\section{Results}

-As discussed in previous sections, the impact of this feature is estimated at +1.3\% in annualized incremental revenue on Yahoo Display inventory and +2.5\% on video ad inventory.
+} We tested the model using a log-normal distribution instead of the Weibull, and obtained similar results.
+However, the Weibull distribution led to a faster convergence and less errors when solving the optimization problem to find the floors.

+\subsection{Results}

+The outlined methodology has been implemented at Yahoo with remarkable results.
+In June 2021, we deployed the model in production on display ad inventory in Yahoo websites located in North-America.
+Afterwards, we rolled out the feature in other markets, and in October 2022 we started optimizing floors on Yahoo video ad inventory.
+This product significantly improves the previous approach to set floors: a manual process where floors were equal to the expected returns from the outside option, without taking into account the impact of floors on the bidding behavior of DSPs.
+The annualized incremental revenue is estimated at +1.3\% on Yahoo display inventory and +2.5\% on video ad inventory.
+These are non-negligible numbers in a multi-million Yahoo ad business.

+As discussed in the model section, Yahoo owns the main ad exchange that allocates and prices ads (denoted as $YahooX$).
+On the other hand, Yahoo uses Google Ad Exchange ($ADX$) as the outside option when $YahooX$ is not able to find an ad for the impression opportunity.

 A lot of enhancements have been introduced since the first launch in June 2021.
-To understand how Dynamic Floors impacts the marketplace, we are going to focus on Yahoo display inventory and results from the 3rd quarter of 2022.
+To understand how the Floor feature impacts the marketplace, we are going to focus on Yahoo display inventory and results from the 3rd quarter of 2022.
+A period without big deployments.

-Figure~\ref{fig::timeseries} displays the estimated revenue impact, in \%, of the Dynamic Floors feature during the 3rd quarter of 2022.
-The x-axis displays the date and the y-axis captures the difference between the estimated revenue generated by Dynamic Floors and the revenue we would have had if we continued setting floors manually.
-We can see that the daily revenue lift is, on average, 1.27\% per day and always positive.
-To assess the impact of Dynamic Floors, we compare the performance of a bucket with 5\% traffic that mimics production ( \textit{Dynamic Floor Bucket} \normalfont ) with a 5\% bucket with disabled Dynamic Floors ( \textit{Disabled Bucket} \normalfont).
-The \textit{Disabled Bucket} corresponds to the previous used approach to set floors: a manual process where floors were equal to the expected returns from $ADX$, without taking into account the impact of floors on the bidding behavior of DSPs.
-To compute the revenue lift in dollars, we re-scaled the 5\% buckets to 94\% of the traffic using revenue and ad requests.
-Note that the remaining 6\% of the traffic corresponds to the 5\% \textit{Disabled Bucket} and 1\% bucket used for training purposes.
+Figure~\ref{fig::timeseries} displays the estimated revenue impact, in \%, of the Floor feature during the 3rd quarter of 2022.
+The x-axis displays the date and the y-axis captures the difference between the estimated revenue generated by the algorithmic Floors and the revenue we would have had if we continued setting floors manually.
+We can see that the daily revenue lift is always positive and, on average, equal to 1.27\%.
+To assess the impact, we compare the performance of a bucket with 5\% traffic that mimics production ( \textit{Floor Bucket} \normalfont ) with a 5\% bucket with disabled Floors ( \textit{Disabled Bucket} \normalfont), which corresponds to the previous manual approach to set reserve prices.